 There is information on altitude sickness on the NHS website.

 And if you’re concerned about any symptoms you experience before or during the Inca trail, inform your hotel or tour guide straight away.

 Acclimatising in Cusco

 Don’t worry about being bored during those acclimatisation days.
-There are plenty of things to do in Cusco during those days before the trail: there’s plenty of interesting architecture – from the Incas and also the Spanish; several great restaurants; and plenty of opportunities for people-watching.
+There are plenty of things to do in Cusco during those days before the trail.
+There’s plenty of interesting architecture – from the Incas and also the Spanish; several great restaurants; and lots of opportunities for people-watching.
 You also have the option to do some low-effort excursions, eg to the Sacred Valley.

 In Cusco, I stayed at the Hotel San Agustin El Dorado, which is centrally located and very comfortable.
 They looked after the luggage that we didn’t want to take on the Inca Trail in their lock-up, and it was a great base from which to explore Cusco before and after the Inca Trail.

 So, these are my recommendations for preparing for the Inca Trail!
 I hope you get to do it one day because it is one of the best long distance walks in the world.
 I hope this helps you plan your adventure, and that you enjoy the unique sights of the trail as much as I did.
 If you have any questions, please let me know in the comments.

 If you’re not 100% decided about whether to do the trail, here is a post about the stunning Inca ruins that you can only see on the trail.

 One final tip

 If I could do it all over again, I’d stay one night in the town closest to Machu Picchu, Aguas Calientes, after the trail, rather than taking the train straight back to Cusco.
 This way, I could make more of Machu Picchu in the afternoon of the day I arrived (when I’m told it is quieter), plus I could return on the early coach the next morning to attempt that sunrise experience that is impossible if you arrive by the trail.